procmadatelzobak/pszcz-flow-simulator/README.md

 # PSZCZ Flow Simulator — Seed (MVP)

 Protocol-first, CPU-only **client–server** simulator for a 2D grid-based fluid game.
+The entire world is a uniform pixel grid without any graph constructs.
 This repository is a **seed**: minimal files, **complete specification**.
 All code will be generated later by Codex based solely on what’s here.

 - **Server (authoritative):** headless, Linux-friendly, computes physics.
 For MVP: trivial placeholder physics; later: real hydraulics.